-Financial instruments of CES include cash and cash equivalents, accounts receivable and
+Financial instruments of CES include cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities.
+As at September 30, 2006 there were no significant dif-

 1 From commencement of operations on March 2, 2006.

 2 Refer to the "Non-GAAP Measures" on page 5 for further detail.